Documents to help you prepare to migrate your Atlassian Server or Data Center products.

 Key changes for Jira

-All users can create a next-gen project, even non-admins.
-If you're a Jira admin and you want to restrict this, you'll need to remove the “Create next-gen projects” permission.
-For more information on global permissions, see Managing global permissions
+All users can create a team-managed project, even non-admins.
+If you're a Jira admin and you want to restrict this, you'll need to remove the “Create team-managed projects” permission.

 Change 2: New issue view